Featured Items

 At first, we thought social distancing and self-isolation might just last until after the Easter holidays, but we soon learned to stop guessing, stop moving the goalposts, and just wait to see how things panned out.
 Meanwhile, our moods continued to swing this way and that as words like “unprecedented” became part of our everyday language.

-Most of us have experienced some level of anxiety at some point in our lives, whether it was due to life changes, exams, social stress or bigger issues that might be completely out of our control, like climate change… or a global pandemic.
+Most of us have experienced some level of anxiety at some point in our lives, whether it was due to life changes, exams, social stress or bigger issues that might be completely out of our control, like climate change

 One person who knows what it’s like to face her fears is Caroline Foran, author of the bestselling guide to living with anxiety, Owning It.
 Through her books and podcast, she has shared her own story to help others discover the tools to help them cope.
 “My advice to anyone experiencing anxiety right now, whether it’s something they’ve felt before or an entirely new feeling, is to take some time to educate yourself on precisely what anxiety is, how it happens and why it makes sense,” says the Irish author, whose third book, Naked: Ten Truths to Change Your Life (Hachette Ireland), is due out this summer.